Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ### A closer look: neighborhood-level tree canopy change
 To better understand tree canopy change patterns in neighborhoods, we analyze more closely a neighborhood that has reached the goal and one that is substantially below the goal.
 In both, the bulk of the tree canopy did not change between 2008 and 2018.
 However, when we look closer, we see that tree canopy loss and gain are much more clustered in Upper Roxborough, which meets the goal.
-Here, it appears that some of the loss is related to tree removal along an entire street or throughout a property, whereas in Richmond, tree canopy change has been more piecemeal and scattered.
+Here, it appears that some of the loss is related to tree removal along an entire street or throughout a property, whereas, in Richmond, tree canopy change has been more piecemeal and scattered.
 This suggests land use and streets as potential risk factor variables related to tree canopy loss.

 ```r